 I did hope to have the John Duncan (1866-1945) tapestry at the top of this page for the cover, but getting permission proved too complicated.
 And as it happens the actual cover captures the feel of the book very well in a quite different way.
 I only came across Duncan's art while working on Faeries.
 He was one of the most influential Scottish painters of the late 19th century Celtic Revival movement.

-The book was published in the autumn of 2007 and at 224 pages is a fair bit longer than most I've had published, in proportion to my interest in the topic, though without anywhere near exhausting it.
+The book was published in the autumn of 2007 and at 224 pages is a fair bit longer than most I've done, in proportion to my interest in the topic, though without anywhere near exhausting it.
 The aim of the book is to give a kind of overview of the subject for those who are curious and even quite well informed about Celtic mythology, but daunted by its abundance and seeming chaos.
 Also to examine how the basically pagan ideas in the faerie faith nevertheless managed to survive and prosper alongside Christianity right up to about a century ago when other forces undermined the solid belief in faeries in the Celtic countryside.
 Click on the cover for some sample pages.

 For an interview about the book click HERE.